acidiclight/hypermicmonitor/README.md

 # hypermicmonitor
-A basic program for turning Mic Monitoring on/off on a HyperX Cloud Alpha wireless headset, through the command-line, on any platform supporting libusb and .NET.
+A basic program for turning Mic Monitoring on/off on a HyperX Cloud Alpha wireless headset, through the command-line, on any platform supporting HidApi and .NET.

 ### Why?
 Like many of you, I want to be a daily-driving Linux user.
 But I'm visually impaired and struggle to both read and type.
 I have to use a headset with a mic on it that can play back what it hears through the headset as if it were a hearing aid.
 This lets me hear myself type and be more confident that the keys I'm pressing are actually being pressed, especially when I can't see my screen.